Terms and Conditions

 4. All samples submitted for GRC services, must adhere to GRC submission guidelines or samples will not be accepted and will be returned to the PI/submittor.

 5. Samples submitted to GRC must be assessed for quality and quantity.
 Current quality control guidelines and requirements for GRC services can be found here.
-In the event that the client proceeds with samples that fails GRC QC, the GRC cannot be responsible for the quality of data produced or any results obtained and all costs associated with rendered service are due and must be paid in a timely manner.
+In the event that the client proceeds without QC or with samples that fail GRC QC, the GRC cannot be responsible for the quality of data produced or any results obtained and all costs associated with rendered service are due and must be paid in a timely manner.

 6. The GRC offers micro array processing, however, all work for this service is not performed "on-site".
 Samples submitted for micro array service will be assessed for quantity and quality and subsequently shipped to third-party provider for processing.
 GRC does not take responsibility for any sample loss after shipment.
 We follow high quality packaging/shipping guidelines but cannot guarantee receipt and handling at third-party provider.
 While the GRC only partners with vetted high quality third-party providers with documented expertise, we are unable to provide any guarantees of success and data quality.
 We routinely evaluate third-party performance and identify alternatives if necessary.